yokolet/curriculum.v2/outline/intro.md

 > Many functions take in _arguments_--which are everything else inside
 > the enclosing parentheses after the function--.
-> `println` takes "Hello, World!" and prints it.
+> `str` takes "Hello, World!" and returns a string.
 > `+` takes 3 and 4, adds them, and returns 7.
-> `forward` takes :trinity and 40 and moves a turtle by 40.
+> `forward` takes :trinity and 40, moves a turtle by 40 and returns
+> the result.
 {: ng-show="block33" .description}
 </section>